 All share-based payments, including grants of stock options, are measured based on the fair value of the share-based awards at the grant date and recognized over their respective vesting periods.
 Outstanding options generally expire 10 years after the grant date.
-The Company has issued options that vest based on service requirements and issued options that vest based on performance requirements.
-Options become exercisable when service requirements are met.
-In the case of performance based options, options become exercisable when there is a liquidity event, such as a change in control or sale or admission (listing as a public company or initial public offering ("IPO")), and the employee, or consultant, must be providing services to the Company at the time of the event.
+The Company has issued options that vest based on service requirements and options become exercisable when service requirements are met.
 Due to the Exchange, all options outstanding immediately prior to the event with a performance obligation requirement became vested and exercisable.